jkulhanek/svhn-detection-tf/README.md

 ### Finetune object detection
 Experiment with iouthreshold and scorethreshold to obtain maximal performance out of the network.
 Also finetune/replace the combined non-maximum suppression (read the docs).

+### Evaluate on Straka's test set

+### Finetune performance
+Computing metrics could be done in better way mAP could be implemented as a keras metric
+Data pipeline could be optimized